0xfe/hacking-stellar/README.md

 * [Chapter 3.
 Issuing Assets](https://github.com/0xfe/hacking-stellar/blob/master/3-assets.md)
 * [Chapter 4.
 Managing Signers](https://github.com/0xfe/hacking-stellar/blob/master/4-multisig.md)
 * Chapter 5.
 Trading on the DEX
+* Chapter 6.
+Building an Anchor

-## Possible future chapters
+### Possible future chapters (vote for your favourite)

-Which ones next?

 * Chapter X. Key management and security
 * Chapter X. Hacking Stellar with Go
+* Chapter X. Hacking Stellar with JavaScript
-* Chapter X. Stellar Internals
+* Chapter X. How Stellar Works
 * Chapter X. Appendix: Blockchains

+## Contributing

+We welcome all kinds of contributors -- reviewers, editors, and hackers to try out the examples and spot bugs.

+If you'd like to support this project with lumens, send them to: GDEVC4BOVFMB46UHGJ6NKEBCQVY5WI56GOBWPG3QKS4QV4TKDLPE6AH6.

 ## MIT License